abhinf104/DataScienceProject/Project1-Android_App_Market_Analysis/README.md

 - `apps.csv`: This file contains all the details of the apps on Google Play.
 These are the features that describe an app.
 - `user_reviews.csv`: This file contains 100 reviews for each app, most helpful first.
 The text in each review has been pre-processed, passed through a sentiment analyzer engine and tagged with its sentiment score.

-## Future Work

-This is just the beginning.
-As we gather more data and develop more sophisticated analytics techniques, the possibilities for insights and growth are endless.

-Information about the project's license.